novemberkilo/novemberkilo.github.com/_posts/2011-09-24-Simple-jquery-scroller.markdown

 function call at specific time intervals.

-Thanks go to **Josh Kunzmann** and **Damien Le Berrigaud** for collaborating on this and showing me how to use `delay` and `siteTimeout` creatively!
+Thanks go to **Josh Kunzmann** and **Damien Le Berrigaud** for collaborating on this and showing me how to use `delay` and `setTimeout` creatively!